seanpm2001/seanpm2001/Remodels/2024/!OldVersions/README/English/USA/README.txt

 Résumé at top
-Improvements to guestbook display - Dropdown of people who have signed - More links Many modifications to existing text throughout the document Condensing the list a little bit, through dropdowns New translation methods
+Improvements to guestbook display - Dropdown of people who have signed - More links Many modifications to existing text throughout the document New translation methods
 No more "all users who have interacted with me" updates for now (too memory intensive) the list will be kept Section about upcoming projects